Winters Brain Injury Lawyer

 The good news is that there are multiple treatment options available for someone who has been diagnosed with a TBI.
 Some of these treatment options include:

 - Pain Control: Nobody should have to live in pain.
 Medications will be provided to make individuals feel more comfortable.
-These include anti-inflammatory medicines in addition to judicious use of narcotic and opioid drugs.
+These include anti-inflammatory medicines in addition to the judicious use of narcotic and opioid drugs.

 - Cerebral Swelling: Measures will also be taken to prevent the brain from swelling.
 This includes blood pressure control, anti-inflammatory options, and careful monitoring of someone’s neurological status.
 Cerebral swelling may lead to a brain herniation, a much-feared complication.